-For the year in review, revenue contribution from the self-cultivated products stood at 42.7% (FY2016: 56.7%) and processed food products 57.3% (FY2016:

-43.4%).
-Revenue from self-cultivated products consist of sales of edible fungi, bamboo trees and bamboo shoots and eucalyptus.
-On the other hand, revenue from processed food products derived from sales of processed mushrooms, processed vegetables, water-boiled bamboo shoots and konjac-based dietary fibre food products.
+In FY2018, revenue contribution from the self-cultivated products was 9.4% (FY2017: 42.7%) and processed food products was 90.6% (FY2017: 57.3%).
+Revenue from self-cultivated products consist of sales of edible fungi and eucalyptus.
+Meanwhile, revenue from processed food products derived from sales of processed mushrooms, processed vegetables and water-boiled bamboo shoots.